 - Day 19: Adjust bids based on placement performance data

-- Day 20-21: Create first performance report and identify optimization opportunities
+- Day 20-21: Create first performance report using the new Analytics Dashboard and identify optimization opportunities

 Days 22-30: Refinement and Analysis